About us Audit Committee Terms Of Reference

 1.3 Financial Reporting

-- Review the interim and preliminary announcements to the Stock Exchange and the Annual Report and Accounts of the Company, before submission to the Board for approval, and, through reports from the executive management and the external auditors (where appropriate) to the Committee, consider the following:
+- Review the interim and preliminary financial announcements of the Company and the Annual Report and Accounts of the Company, before submission to the Board for approval, and, through reports from the executive management and the external auditors (where appropriate) to the Committee, consider the following:

 - the appropriateness of accounting policies selected, the consistency with which they are applied and any changes in accounting policies and practice;